parthshelar-dev/stellar-population-discovery/README.md

 ## Conclusion

 This project demonstrates that unsupervised machine learning can successfully identify meaningful stellar populations from Gaia DR3 data.
-Among the evaluated methods, KMeans achieved the highest silhouette score, while DBSCAN provided the additional capability of detecting anomalous stars.
-The results suggest that stellar populations exhibit separable structures in PCA-transformed feature space and can be effectively analyzed using clustering techniques.
+Under the experimental setup used in this project, KMeans achieved the highest silhouette score, while DBSCAN provided the additional capability of detecting anomalous stars.
+Agglomerative Hierarchical Clustering validated the underlying cluster structure on a representative 10,000-star sample, demonstrating the practical trade-off between computational efficiency and scalability.
+Overall, the results suggest that stellar populations exhibit separable structures in PCA-transformed feature space and can be effectively analyzed using unsupervised clustering techniques.

 ---